At CustomEyes, we’re happy to offer diabetic eye exams and keep your vision as healthy as possible.

 Over time, diabetes can develop into other disorders:

 Damage Caused by Hypertension

-This minor blood vessel damage can lead to blocked blood flow to the retina over time.
-The retina acts like a microphone for all the information coming through your pupils: receiving, converting, and transmitting all the light signals to the brain.
-So, no blood flow means your microphone is not plugged in.
+This minor blood vessel damage can gradually lead to blocked blood flow to your retinas.
+The retina acts like a microphone for the information coming through your pupils: receiving, converting and transmitting all the light signals to the brain.
+So, no blood flow means your “microphone” isn’t “plugged in.”

-Your body, though, tries to fix itself.
-It’ll grow new blood vessels despite not having the appropriate blood flow.
-This results in less healthy or effective blood vessels that sometimes will leak or rupture, which can leave damaging scar tissue.
+However, your body tries to fix itself.
+It’ll grow new blood vessels despite having inadequate blood flow.
+This results in less healthy or effective blood vessels that sometimes leak or rupture, which can leave damaging scar tissue.

 - Measuring tiny changes in blood flow to the eyes